Environmental Science and Studies Course Offerings

 Fulfills Science/Math Elective for Environmental Science and Environmental Studies

-An in-depth study of cellular structure, function and chemical composition.
-The laboratory seeks to develop skills in standard laboratory techniques in cellular, molecular, physiological and environmental studies.
-Prerequisites: BIOL 203, 204, 205, and 206, OR BIOL 220, 221, 222 or 270, and 223 or 271; CHEM 105; MATH 101, 150, or 151 or any MATH course with MATH 150 or 151 as a prerequisite; students must have a minimum grade of C- or S in all 200-level BIOL courses taken and in CHEM 105.
-Notes: Lab Fee: $75.
-Offered in fall and spring.
+An ecological and evolutionary investigation of animal-plant interactions, including herbivory, pollination, and seed dispersal.
+Prerequisites: BIOL 220, 221, 222 or 270, and 223 or 271; CHEM 105, 201, or 211; MATH 101, 150, or 151 or any MATH course with MATH 150 or 151 as a prerequisite; students must have a minimum grade of C- or S in all 200-level BIOL courses taken and in CHEM 105, 201, or 211.

 Fulfills Science/Math Elective for Environmental Science and Environmental Studies